Kevin Tsujihara: Career

+Sexual misconduct

-On March 6, 2019, leaked text messages showed that Kevin Tsujihara had promised auditions and acting jobs to actress Charlotte Kirk in return for sex facilitated by film mogul James Packer in September 2013.
-WarnerMedia was investigating the allegations.
+On March 6, 2019, leaked text messages showed that Kevin Tsujihara had allegedly promised auditions and acting jobs to actress Charlotte Kirk in return for sexual favours, with assistance from film mogul James Packer in September 2013.
+WarnerMedia initiated investigations to these allegations.
 On March 8, 2019, Tsujihara released a memo apologizing to his colleagues at WarnerMedia for his behavior.
 A statement issued by Tsujihara's attorney stated that Tsujihara "did not have a direct role in the actress being cast in any movie".
 Tsujihara resigned on March 18, 2019, as chairman and CEO of Warner Bros.

 In September 2020 her lawyers filed a petition in the Los Angeles Superior Court to vacate a gag order that has kept her mostly silent amid the years-long battle.
-The petition paints a picture of Tsujihara engaging in nonconsensual sex.
-The THR also revealed informations about how Tsujihara and former NBCUniversal Vice Chairman Ronald Meyer colluded to cover up the real nature of their relationships with Kirk, reached settlement and court cases.
+The petition paints a picture of Tsujihara engaging in non consensual sex.
+The Hollywood Reporter also revealed information about how Tsujihara and former NBCUniversal Vice Chairman Ronald Meyer colluded to cover up the real nature of their relationships with Kirk, reached settlement and court cases.

 Personal life

 Tsujihara and his wife, Sandy, have two children.
-Tsujihara serves on the Motion Picture & Television Fund (MPTF) Board of Governors.
+Tsujihara has sat on the board of governors of the Motion Picture & Television Fund (MPTF).